cuneytsert/snake-game/README.md

 **v06:** Our snake can now move.
 But we are not controlling it yet.
 It just goes out of the game board.

-**v07:** A new variable called cnakeCoord is created to store the coordinates of the squares that make up our snake.
+**v07:** A new variable called snakeCoord is created to store the coordinates of the squares that make up our snake.

 **v08:** The snake is not allowed to go out of the right wall.
 The game ends and "Game over" message is written in the command window when this happens.